 How do you determine what length of contract to sign?
 Is a short term or long term electricity contract better?
 It depends largely on the region of the country that you live in and the time of year that you are shopping for a fixed rate.

 Electricity contract term lengths vary and can be as short as 3 months or as long as 5 years.
 Most customers select contract terms between 6 months to 2 years.
 Learn about the benefits of the fixed rate contract and how to determine the best electricity contract length for you.

 Electricity deregulation gives consumers the power to choose their own electricity provider and an electricity plan that fits their budget.
 With this freedom comes responsibility.
 That fabulous rate you signed up for with your electricity provider will come to an end when your contract expires.

 Don’t let your electricity contract expire without taking action.
 If you let your contract expire without renewing or switching providers, you will have a shocking electric bill coming your way.
 Keeping your rate low isn’t overly difficult, but it does require some planning and timely action.

 Looking for cheap electricity in Dallas?
 You are not alone.
 Dallas consumers always know how to look for a good deal.
 And searches for “best electricity company DFW,” “cheap electricity in Dallas” and “cheapest electricity near me” have been trending.

 The fact is, when you shop for cheap energy for your home or business, you can have significant cost savings.
-So if you want to find cheap electricity in Dallas, here’s how to do it.
+So if you want to find cheap electricity in Dallas, or the best electricity company in Dallas, here’s how to do it.